St. Lawrence Seaway: History

 The seaway's opening is often credited with making the Erie Canal obsolete and causing the severe economic decline of several cities along the canal in Upstate New York.
 But by the turn of the 20th century, the Erie Canal had already been largely supplanted by the railroads, which had been constructed across New York and could carry freight more quickly and cheaply.
 Upstate New York's economic decline was precipitated by numerous factors, only some of which had to do with the St. Lawrence Seaway.

 Under the Canada Marine Act (1998), the Canadian portions of the seaway were set up with a non-profit corporate structure; this legislation also introduced changes to federal ports.

 Great Lakes and seaway shipping generates $3.4 billion in business revenue annually in the United States.
 In 2002, ships moved 222 million tonnes of cargo through the seaway.
 Overseas shipments, mostly of inbound steel and outbound grain, accounted for 15.4 million tonnes, or 6.9%, of the total cargo moved.
 In 2004, seaway grain exports accounted for about 3.6% of U.S. overseas grain shipments, according to the U.S. Grains Council.
 In a typical year, seaway steel imports account for around 6% of the U.S. annual total.
 The toll revenue obtained from ocean vessels is about 25–30% of cargo revenue.
 The Port of Duluth shipped just over 2.5 million tonnes of grain, which is less than the port typically moved in the decade before the seaway opened Lake Superior to deep-draft oceangoing vessels in 1959.

 International changes have affected shipping through the seaway.
 Europe is no longer a major grain importer; large U.S. export shipments are now going to South America, Asia, and Africa.
 These destinations make Gulf and West Coast ports more critical to 21st-century grain exports.
 Referring to the seaway project, a retired Iowa State University economics professor who specialized in transportation issues said, "It probably did make sense, at about the time it (the Seaway) was constructed and conceived, but since then everything has changed."

-Certain seaway users have been concerned about the low water levels of the Great Lakes that have been recorded since 2010.
+Certain seaway users have been concerned about the low water levels of the Great Lakes that had been recorded between 2010 and 2016.